 In a similar vein to the tip above, clear all cookies and auto-pay information from your laptop—yup, even for online shopping destinations you use several times a week.
 Having to manually input all your financial information can help you deter purchases.

 It’s not realistic to assume you’ll do nothing until all debts are paid off.
 It can be a good time to assess how you’re spending your money, with an aim to cut your monthly fun budget by at least half.
 Buy coffee on the way to work every day?
 Cut that habit to two times a week.
 Go out to dinner or order take out twice a week?
 Cut that to once a month.
+You might also try a money-saving challenge to see how low you can go.
 Any saved money goes directly to paying down your debt.

 A lot of people assume that debts can be knocked out by taking on another job.
 And they could.
 But it’s important to weigh the time investment (and capital investment, if there is one) for trying to get a side hustle off the ground.
 Instead of trying to start something new, it may be smarter to put all that time and effort into cutting down on expenses, selling unused gear or furniture on neighborhood listservs, or taking overtime at your job, if offered.